 TSC is a genetic disease that can be inherited from one parent with TSC or can result from a spontaneous genetic mutation.
 TSC is an autosomal dominant genetic condition, which means that children have a 50% chance of inheriting TSC if one of their parents has the condition.
 Researchers estimate that only one-third of TSC cases are known to be inherited while the other two-thirds result from a random and unpredictable mutation.

 Every child’s TSC clinical findings can vary and present differently.
-Seizures are the most common symptom leading to a diagnosis of TSC.
+Several organ systems can be affected to varying degrees.

 Infantile Spasms